Investing in business

 Inheritance Tax - Business Property Relief (BPR)

-EIS shares that have been held for 2 years may qualify for complete IHT relief under the BPR provisions.
+EIS shares that have been held for 2 years may qualify for complete IHT relief under the BPR provisions, subject to all the conditions being met.

 Venture capital trusts (VCTs)